rauljordan/zevm/README.md

 manage memory and with runtime safety checks for memory usage and arithmetic operations.

-zEVM aims to be the fastest EVM implementation, as it also leverages Zig's `comptime` feature as much as possible.
+zEVM will aim to be the most memory efficient and fastest EVM implementation.

 Rust bindings will be provided for zEVM.